KennethYoel/JottrDemo/README.md

 You request pages via the navigation bar New Page 􀈎 button found in the collection/page list or in the editor.

 ## Editor
-You'll arrive at the *editor* when launching a new page via New Page 􀈎 button or tapping a one of the *pages* in the *page list*, and on the navigation bar from the right-if the iPhone's virtual keyboard is active-you'll see the *new page*, *menu*, and a *submit* button.
+You'll arrive at the *editor* by either tapping New Page 􀈎 button on the navigation bar or tap one of the *pages* in the *page list* where you can edit your work.
+Once there, at the bottom right is the *genre* picker where you can set the genre of the story and on top from the right, if the iPhone's virtual keyboard is active, you'll see the *new page*, *menu*, and a *submit* button.
+The *submit* button is hidden when the virtual keyboard becomes inactive.
+When active the virtual keyboard will have a button row sitting directly above it.
+Far right there's the dismiss keyboard icon and next to that is the *genre* picker again.
+Back to the navigation bar above you can tap the Menu 􀍡 button to access the *export*, *share*, and *prompt editor* options.
+*Export* gives you the option to save the text to your device either as plain text, pdf, or epub.
+With *share* you can send current text in the editor.
+And the *prompt editor* allows you the write the backstory